JosephW23/SmartMealPlanner/README.md

 # Milestone 2

-### Updates for Regrade (WIP do not submit):
-1. Must dos for code explanations:
-- Explain scipy.stats
+## Milestone 2 Regrade Updates
+### SciPy and pgmpy Usage in Bayesian Network Construction

+#### **1. `scipy.stats`**
-  - The scipy.stats module in SciPy is a statistical library that includes functions for probability distributions, statistical tests, and descriptive statistics.
+The `scipy.stats` module in SciPy is a statistical library that includes functions for probability distributions, statistical tests, and descriptive statistics.
 It was used in our project to assess data distributions and create probability-based insights that are critical for the Bayesian Network construction.

-- Explain pgmpy.models import BayesianNetwork
+#### **2. `pgmpy.models import BayesianNetwork`**
-  - pgmpy.models.BayesianNetwork is the fundamental class for building Bayesian Networks .
-It allows us to create a Directed Acyclic Graph in which nodes represent variables and edges represent dependencies.
-The model structure is enhanced with algorithms such as Hill Climb Search and K2 Score which we use in our project.
+`pgmpy.models.BayesianNetwork` is the fundamental class for building Bayesian Networks.
+It allows us to create a Directed Acyclic Graph (DAG) in which nodes represent variables and edges represent dependencies.
+The model structure is enhanced with algorithms such as **Hill Climb Search** and **K2 Score**, which we use in our project.

-- Explain pgmpy.estimators import MaximumLikelihoodEstimator
+#### **3. `pgmpy.estimators import MaximumLikelihoodEstimator`**
-  - This is an estimator that is used to generate Conditional Probability Tables (CPTs) for the Bayesian Network.
-Given the network structure and observed data, MaximumLikelihoodEstimator calculates the probability distributions for each node in the DAG based on its parents.
+This estimator is used to generate **Conditional Probability Tables (CPTs)** for the Bayesian Network.
+Given the network structure and observed data, `MaximumLikelihoodEstimator` calculates the probability distributions for each node in the DAG based on its parents.

-- Explain pgmpy.inference import VariableElimination
+#### **4. `pgmpy.inference import VariableElimination`**
-  - An inference process called variable elimination aids in the Bayesian Network's response to probabilistic inquiries.
-In order to calculate conditional probabilities, it marginalizes variables that are not important.
-Given calorie limits, it was utilized in our project to identify the most likely macronutrient composition category.
+An inference process called **Variable Elimination** aids in the Bayesian Network's response to probabilistic inquiries.
+To calculate conditional probabilities, it marginalizes variables that are not important.
+Given calorie limits, it was utilized in our project to identify the most likely **macronutrient composition category**.

+#### **5. `pgmpy.estimators import HillClimbSearch, K2Score`**
-- Explain pgmy.estimators import HillClimbSearch, K2Score (needed to fix the horrible structure of original Bayesian Network where everything was interdependent, this ensured no directed cycles in Bayesian Network).
+(Needed to fix the horrible structure of the original Bayesian Network, where everything was interdependent—this ensured no directed cycles in the Bayesian Network).

-  - Hill Climb Search (HCS) is a structure-learning method that gradually refines the BN by adding, deleting, or reversing edges in order to optimize a score function.K2 Score is a scoring function that evaluates the BN structure.
+- **Hill Climb Search (HCS):** A structure-learning method that gradually refines the Bayesian Network by adding, deleting, or reversing edges in order to optimize a score function.
+- **K2 Score:** A scoring function that evaluates the BN structure.
 It ensures correct DAG generation by eliminating cycles and increasing the likelihood of observed data.

-2. Must address direct comments in Gradescope
+---

-## Bayesian Network Structure
+### Bayesian Network Structure

-### Nodes
+#### Nodes
 The Bayesian Network consists of the following nodes:

-- **num_ingredients** – Number of ingredients in a food item
+- **`num_ingredients`** – Number of ingredients in a food item
-- **calorie_category** – Categorized calorie levels
+- **`calorie_category`** – Categorized calorie levels
-- **protein_category** – Categorized protein levels
+- **`protein_category`** – Categorized protein levels
-- **fat_category** – Categorized fat levels
+- **`fat_category`** – Categorized fat levels
-- **carb_category** – Categorized carbohydrate levels
+- **`carb_category`** – Categorized carbohydrate levels

-### Directed Edges
+#### Directed Edges
 - num_ingredients → calorie_category
 - num_ingredients → fat_category
 - num_ingredients → protein_category